 It’s easier to get adoption for integrations than new product features.
-This is a fact I uncovered as a product marketer in multiple SaaS companies.
+This is a fact I uncovered as a product marketer in 4 different SaaS companies.

 Why?
-Customers regularly request new integrations.
+Because customers are constantly requesting new integrations.
 Co-marketing brings bigger audiences to webinars.
 Integrations allow you to piggyback on bigger brands for awareness.
-And many other reasons.
+And integrations actually drive new customers into your pipeline.

 Yet I notice a reluctance to hire integration product marketers or even create a promotional plan for new and popular integrations.
-Which I think is a missed opportunity for most B2B SaaS companies, and many others as well.
+Which is a huge missed opportunity for most B2B SaaS companies, and many others as well.

 So, in this post, let me convince you that your integrations need to be a regular part of your GTM efforts, with their own launch and ongoing promotional plans.